-Guide 21 May 2025 | Chris Roy |
+Guide 3 October 2025 | Chris Roy |

 Consumers are realising that small overcharges or vague contract terms can amount to hundreds or even thousands of pounds over the life of a PCP agreement.
 Many people now search for car finance claims check tools and online resources following their recent interest in uncovering potential mis-selling of car finance from past years.

-At a time when every pound matters, identifying mis-sold vehicle finance agreements is no longer just about principle — it’s about financial survival.
+At a time when every pound matters, identifying mis-sold vehicle finance agreements is no longer just about principle: it’s about financial survival.

 The majority of customers remained uninformed about these commissions, which led to higher borrowing expenses they unknowingly paid.
 Buyers often did not receive comprehensive information about balloon payments which mandate large final sums to secure ownership of the car or about mileage restrictions that impose significant fees when crossed.